g0dEngineer/AURA_AEON_HUMAN/README.md

 	3.e: Install pygame:  python -m pip install pygame.
 This enables playing of ambience files

-5. Install aura_human_blender_plugin.zip.
+5. Prepare aura_human_blender_plugin.zip.
+	* Extract, navigate to utils.py file, and change the tempdir portion that applies to your machine.
+"C:/Users/18765/"
+ 	* Zip the plugin, ensure all files are in one folder.
+Don't nest by having the plugin files in a subfolder.
+Ensure by going into root level of plugin, where py files are including utils, and seelct all and zip from there.
+ 	* Now zip plugin data again.
+(Apologies for this flow.
+This ai model param could have been made into a customizable param hence requiring no re-zipping, like my working sound param in this plugin, maybe in a later update :)
+ 	* Open blender > Edit > Preferences > Addons > Navigate to zip in aeon folder/addons.

+7. At the plugin section, give AuraAeon a place to establish a working speech file directory, where speech is generated and converted to facial  expressions.

+8. Install blender-rhubarb-lipsync-windows-3.0.1.zip.
 Don't extract, open blender > Edit > Preferences > Addons > Navigate to zip in aeon folder/addons.

-6. At the plugin section, give AuraAeon a place to establish a working speech file directory, where speech is generated and converted to facial  expressions.

-7. Install blender-rhubarb-lipsync-windows-3.0.1.zip.
-Don't extract, open blender > Edit > Preferences > Addons > Navigate to zip in aeon folder/addons.

-8. Setup done.
+9. Setup done.
 See usage below.

 ![image](https://github.com/g0dEngineer/AURA_AEON_HUMAN/blob/main/screenshots/aura_human_face_rig_screenshot_eye_bone.png)